paukkroa/TelegramGameMasterBot/readme.md

 ## Example Bot
 Try this one out with **@partygamemasterbot** on Telegram!

-(Please note that the message data is stored on the server.
-Images are not stored.)
+!!
+Please note that the message data is stored on the server.
+Images are not stored.
+LLM-functionalities might be limited due to usage limits

 ## Installation